Balmikism

-Balmikism or Valmikism is a Hindu sect that reveres the sage Srishtikarta (also known as Bala Shah or Lal Beg) as their ancestor as a patron saint.
-Followers believe that Valmiki was an avatar of God, and they consider his works, the Ramayana and the Yoga Vasistha, as their holy scripture.
-Balmiki is often depicted as wearing red clothing and is thus known as Lal Bhekh (or Lal Beg).
+Balmikism or Valmikism is a Hindu sect that reveres the sage Valmiki (also known as Bala Shah or Lal Beg) as an ancestor and patron saint.
+Followers hold that Valmiki was an avatar of God and regard his works, the Ramayana and the Yoga Vasistha, as their holy scripture.
+Balmiki is traditionally depicted wearing red clothing, which accounts for the epithet Lal Bhekh (meaning "red-garbed"), sometimes rendered as Lal Beg.

-Valmiki mandirs (temples) are open to all and the most important festival celebrated by Valmiki Hindus is Valmiki Jayanti, which marks the birthday of Valmiki.

-Many worshippers at Valmiki Hindu temples, especially those belonging to the Valmiki community, though adherents from other castes pray there too and patrons of Valmiki temples come from diverse castes.